ABDOMINOPLASTY or TUMMY TUCK (DERMOLIPECTOMY)

 If you’re considering body contouring, this information will help provide a basic understanding of what an abdominoplasty can and cannot achieve.
 Because fatty deposits and loosen skin affects each individual patient differently no amount of written information can replace a personal consultation with Dr. Gomez-Mendoza and his team.

-The following information is strictly the opinion of Dr. Gomez-and his associates and pertains to his personal technique of abdominoplasty and other body contouring procedures as performed by him.
+The following information is strictly the opinion of Dr. Gomez-and pertains to his personal technique of abdominoplasty and other body contouring procedures as performed by him.

 Who are the best candidates for abdominoplasty?